As an Amazon Associate, I earn from qualifying purchases.

 This gluten-free quiche is so good that it might make you feel like you’re at a fancy brunch.
 But you’re not.
 You’re at home, making incredible hash brown quiche.
 Like a boss.

-And if you’re super into egg dishes made in cast iron (and who isn’t?), check out this Whole30 + Paleo Frittata.
+And if you’re super into egg dishes made in cast iron (and who isn’t?), check out this Dairy-Free Frittata.

 Here’s How to Make Gluten-Free Quiche:

-Mix shredded hashbrowns with olive oil, ghee, and garlic salt.
-Press into your baking dish.
-Pro tip: if you want to use a pie plate, spray it liberally with cooking spray or brush with ghee.
+Mix the shredded hashbrowns with olive oil, ghee/melted butter, and garlic salt.
+Press it into your baking dish.
+Pro tip: if you want to use a pie plate, spray it liberally with cooking spray.

-If using a cast iron skillet, preheat it in the oven for a few minutes and then brush with ghee.
-Bake hashbrown crust at 425 degrees for 30 minutes.
+If you’re using a cast iron skillet, preheat it in the oven for a few minutes and then brush with olive oil or butter.
+Bake the hashbrown crust at 425˚F degrees for 30 minutes.

 Pro Tips/Recipe Notes

-- This is a great way to use leftover Instant Pot Ham.
+- This is a great way to use up leftover Instant Pot Ham.

 - To make this recipe 100% dairy-free, use all olive oil in the crust instead of the ghee.